 Vegetarian sesame soba noodles are bright, light and don’t shy away from bold flavors.

-In addition to the noodles, you’ll incorporate edamame (for protein), radishes, lemon, snap peas, avocado, and fresh mint.
+Add some edamame (for protein), radishes, lemon, snap peas, avocado, and fresh mint.
+Then comes the dressing.

 7. Curry Udon